CopernicaMarketingSoftware/Documentation/Publisher/en/websites-settings.md

 # Websites: settings

-For each website you can specify different settings for the storing of session cookies (time-out) and https secure access.
+For each website you can specify different settings for the storing of session cookies (time-out) and HTTPS secure access.

 ## Time-out settings